fireridlle/express-custom-response/README.md

 - *mixed* **extraData**
 - Any data that have to be returned to the user

-> return response with http code 405 and body:```json
+return response with http code 403 and body:```json
 error: {
-    message: 'Validation failed',
-	fields: {email: 'Email has to be uniq'},
+    message: 'The user does not have enough permissions to access this file.',
-	error_extra: null or extra
+	extraData: null or extraData
 }
 ```